MicrosoftLearning/mslearn-ai-studio/Instructions/06-Explore-content-filters.md

     - **Connect Azure AI Services or Azure OpenAI**: (New) *Autofills with your selected hub name*
     - **Connect Azure AI Search**: Skip connecting

     > \* Azure OpenAI resources are constrained at the tenant level by regional quotas.
 The listed regions in the location helper include default quota for the model type(s) used in this exercise.
-Randomly choosing a region reduces the risk of a single region reaching its quota limit.
 In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.
 Learn more about [model availability per region](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#availability)

 1. If you selected **Customize**, select **Next** and review your configuration.
 1. Select **Create** and wait for the process to complete.